svoimoy/geb/readme.md

-# geb - data-centric design, output-agnostic creation
+# geb: data-centric design, output-agnostic creation

 __geb__ is the command-line tool for the hofstadter framework for data-centric design and output-agnostic creation